 We will reschedule the virtual event advertised in the above video for later this year.
 Please continue to visit our website or follow us on Facebook for more information!

-To provide a safe and comfortable environment during the winter for those in homelessness in Athens, Georgia, as they navigate the path towards sustainable housing.
+To provide a safe and comfortable place for those in homelessness in Athens, Georgia, as they navigate the path towards sustainable housing.

-We envision an Athens, GA where every individual has a safe and comfortable place to stay each night.
+We envision an Athens where every person has a safe and comfortable place to stay each night.

 During the winter months of 1998, a woman named Ann Clark noticed the Salvation Army’s homeless shelter had an overflow of men standing outside each night.
 In response to this community need, she partnered with St. James United Methodist Church to host an overnight emergency overflow shelter during the cold season.
 It was originally named the Community Overflow Shelter, but it was the birth of our Bigger Vision.
 The church leadership allowed her to use church vans to bring up to 14 homeless men from outside the Salvation Army to their fellowship hall for a meal and a safe, warm place to sleep that was chaperoned by volunteers.
 Within the next year, the number of guests served grew up to 22 per night, and mats were also acquired for the men to sleep on, which provided a level of comfort.
 In 2001, Ann Clark recruited Barbara and Richard Andersen to become the co-directors.
 They spent over a decade working with incredible volunteers to run the community winter shelter.